Usage

 configure system interface description

-Some OS allows the user to set a description for an interface.
+Some OSes allow the user to set a description for an inter-

-Setting this option will enable lldpd to override this descrip-
+face.
+Setting this option will enable lldpd to override this

-tion with the name of the peer neighbor if one is found or with
+description with the name of the peer neighbor if one is found

 unconfigure system interface description